-Regarding changes in precipitation in the future scenario, the Agulhas leakage and precipitation are negatively correlated over South Africa (Fig. 10c).
-Thus, as the leakage will intensify (?)
-(Ivanciu et al., 2022a) precipitation will diminish along the whole coast and the southern inland in the future.
-In the past, a decrease in precipitation due to increased leakage only occurred for the Cape region.
+2022a) it contributes to the reduction of precipitation along the whole coast and the southern inland in the future.
+In the past, a decrease in precipitation due to increased leakage only occurred for in the Cape region.
 This can be seen in figure 10a, which shows a projected weakening in precipitation in southern Africa.
 Again, around 1/10 of this trend is due to the Agulhas leakage (Fig. 10b).